Rabbit Care

 Toxic and Traumatic Disease in Rabbits

-Rabbits are prone to digging/chewing and may tear off toenails, ingest foreign objects or suffer electrocution from chewing on live wires.
+Rabbits are prone to digging/chewing and may tear off toenails, ingest foreign objects, or suffer electrocution from chewing on live wires.

-Signs of Illness in Your Rabbit
+Warning Signs of Illness in Rabbits

 • Decreased appetite